 2) Community Engagement: Scholars will be given assignments to practice trauma-informed community engagement and partnership building skills and to deepen their knowledge of their catchment areas, e.g., by hosting focus groups, key informant interviews, and listening sessions.

-3) Capstone Project: Each Scholar will design and develop a mentored research protocol proposed during the program period.
+3) Capstone Project: Each scholar will design and develop a mentored research protocol proposed during the program period.
 The capstone will focus on major issues in research protocol development, including development of a research question, methodological issues regarding different research designs, and plans for analysis.
-Scholars will submit a clinical trial protocol by the midpoint of Year 2 of the program and will present their protocol at the Year 2 BMSF DCTCDP Annual Convening.
+Scholars will submit draft clinical trial protocols by the midpoint of Year 2 of the program and will present their protocols at the Year 2 Winn CDA Annual Convening.

 Individual Professional Development Plan

-Clinical Investigator Pipeline Program (CIPP) Student Mentoring (June-July)
+Winn Clinical Investigator Pipeline Program (CIPP) Student Mentoring (June 13 - July 22, 2022)

-During the summer, BMSF Scholars serve as mentors to URM medical students who are considering clinical research as a career pathway.
-The students are participants of the 6-week Clinical Investigator Pipeline Program, where they learn the basics of community-engaged clinical research.
-The CIPP runs mid-June to late July.
+During the summer, Winn CDA scholars serve as mentors to URM medical students who are considering clinical research as a career pathway.
+The students are participants of the 6-week Clinical Investigator Pipeline Program (Winn CIPP), where they learn the basics of community-engaged clinical research.
+The Winn CIPP runs mid-June to late July.

-This annual two-day event, held at the end of each program year in late October or early November), brings together key program stakeholders to inspire, amplify, educate, and celebrate.
-The agenda includes sessions addressing diversity in clinical research and skills development and features Scholar presentations.
-Scholars will have the opportunity to network with each other and a range of program stakeholders (e.g., Mentors, National Advisory Committee, leaders in clinical trial research, and local National Medical Fellowships alumni).
+This annual two-day event, held at the end of each program year in late October or early November, brings together key program stakeholders to inspire, amplify, educate, and celebrate.
+The agenda includes sessions addressing diversity in clinical research and skills development and features scholar presentations.
+Scholars will have the opportunity to network with each other and a range of program stakeholders (e.g., National Advisory Committee, leaders in clinical trial research, and local National Medical Fellowships alumni).

 Scholars must submit the following expenditure and progress reports:

-1) Bi-annual BMSF DCTCDP Status Reports, due March 31 and September 30 of each program year.
+1) Bi-annual Winn CDA Status Reports, due March 31 and September 30 of each program year.

-Copyright © 2020 Bristol Myers Squibb Foundation Diversity in Clinical Trials Career Development Program.
+Robert A. Winn Diversity in Clinical Trials Award Program.
 All Rights Reserved.